VSablin/Zurich1953/README.md

 ## Input

 The input data are in data-input/.
 Inside, there is a directory for each round: "Ronda01", "Ronda02", etc. ("Ronda" is "Round" in Spanish).
-In every directory, there are pgn files with the games corresponding to the files.
+In every directory, there are pgn files with the games corresponding to the round.
 The comments in the files are in Spanish.

 ## Output